-If we think about it, and study the other reports of Herodotus, we learn that he relied often on local priests.
-Yet contrary to later versions of the myth, his phoenix does not burn to ashes before it rises to new life, but carries its dead parent to Heliopolis!
-Hence, they could have interpreted the "fiery" triangle of the hexagram as the phoenix and the "watery" triangle as the dead parent it takes along.
-On days when the Achaemenids were flying the standard of Cyrus the Great, Herodotus may have asked the Zoroastrians of Heliopolis why it is different from their winged "Farvahar" – and whether the three round balls reveal that it depicts the phoenix within a fiery triangle of planets?
+If we think about it, and study the other reports of Herodotus, we learn that he relied on local priests.
+Yet contrary to later versions of the myth, this phoenix does not burn to ashes before it rises to new life, but carries its dead parent to Heliopolis!
+Hence, they could have interpreted the "fiery" triangle of the hexagram as the phoenix and the "watery" as the dead parent it takes along.
+On days when the Achaemenids were flying the standard of Cyrus the Great, Herodotus may have asked the Zoroastrians of Heliopolis if it is different from their winged "Farvahar" – and whether the three round balls reveal that it is the phoenix within a fiery triangle of planets?

 2. The Riddle of the Phoenix

-We propose therefore that Herodotus offered an esoteric concept for Zoroastrians and Pythagoreans, which needs to explained with the help of Plato and Plutarch.
+We propose therefore that Herodotus included an esoteric concept for Zoroastrians and Pythagoreans, which needs to be explained with the help of Plato and Plutarch.
 Our source is Hesiod, the celebrated "Greek father of didactic poetry" who lived a couple of centuries before Herodotus and was the first to mention the riddle, which would suggests it has a solution!
 He was active between 760-650 BCE and recorded most of what we know about Greek mythology, farming, economic thought, astronomy and ancient time-keeping.
 A versatile genius like Hesiod had obviously valuable insights that would have influenced the ambiguous report of Herodotus!
 Of the diverse translations of Hesiod's riddle we chose Bartleby.com, last accessed 10-26-2018:

 A chattering crow lives out nine generations